ktpeace/ktpeace/README.md

 ---

-*<p align="center">📆 What I'm Up To on 1/21</p>*
+*<p align="center">📆 What I'm Up To on 1/30</p>*

+- Starting a web dev internship with a small company

 - Building the frontend of a commissioned project in React (est. 30% complete / 5 days remaining)

-- Building a small project to show my design skills  (est. 80% complete / 1-2 days remaining)
+- Building a small project to show my design skills  (est. 90% complete / 1-2 days remaining)

 - Building a serious learning resources app with logins (just started)

 - Cementing data structures and algorithms with a former bootcamp student by following Frontend Masters' "The Last Algorithms Course You'll Need" and working on Leetcodes (est. 60% complete / 3 days remaining)

-- Learning Next.js, Typescript, & Chakra UI (est. 10% complete / cannot estimate, knowledge too limited)
+- Learning Next.js, Typescript, Firebase, & Chakra UI (est. 10% complete / cannot estimate, knowledge too limited)

 - Learning Python (est. 10% complete / cannot estimate, knowledge too limited)